 HomDGCat, a reliable Genshin leaker with a good track record, has published a playable character ID list for Nod-Krai, and we can make some educated guesses as to how they could possibly release Signora in 6.x.

 Hoyo has always consistently released 17 characters for each major version, so we can make an assumption that there will be 17 characters released in 6.x.
 The UGC characters likely won’t count towards this as while they are usable in free roam, they can’t be used in endgame modes, which is the whole point of pulling for characters.
-This means that in addition to the unknown IDs 129, 130, and 132, there are two potential unknown IDs 134 and 135 following Sandrone.
+This means that there are two potential unknown IDs 134 and 135 following Sandrone.

 Additionally, they’ve posted another silhouette teaser for the upcoming playable characters in 6.x.
 Two of the silhouettes have been identified to be Varka and Nicole, and ther is a missing silhouette right next to the fifth one, only reflecting a shadow underneath.